-- Aluminum products: Cans, foil, & pie plates.
-Please make sure there is no remaining food or liquid in the item(s).
+- Aluminum products: Cans, foil, pie plates.
+Please be sure there is no remaining food or liquid in the container.

-- Cereal, Kleenex, pizza, soap bar boxes, paper roll and tissue inserts, soft drink packaging, moving boxes, product shipment boxes.
-No waxed or plastic coated cardboard items and not larger than 2 feet x 2 feet
+- Cardboard: Cereal boxes, Kleenex boxes, pizza boxes, soap bar boxes, paper towel inserts, soft drink boxes, moving boxes, product shipment boxes.
+No waxed or plastic coated cardboard items.
+Nothing larger than 2 feet x 2 feet

-- Mixed paper: Direct mail, envelopes, colored paper, or post it notes - No tissues or paper towels
+- Mixed paper: Direct mail, envelopes, colored paper, post it notes.
+No tissues or paper towels

-- Shredded paper: White paper cut up, must be placed in paper bag ONLY
+- Shredded paper: Must be placed in paper bags ONLY

-- White paper: Office paper, school notebook, and office printer paper
+- White paper: Office paper, notebook paper, office printer paper

 - Plastics: #1, #2, #5.
 Remove lids from bottled items.
-Please make sure there is no remaining food or liquid left in the item.
+Please be sure there is no remaining food or liquid in the container.

 - Steel/tin cans: Metal cans and lids (labels do not have to be removed).
-Please make sure there is no remaining food or liquid in the cans.
+Please be sure there is no remaining food or liquid in the cans.